These coconut pancakes bring a lovely for a tropical twist, topped with fresh lime juice.

 - Pinch of salt

-- 2 teaspoons caster sugar, optional
+- 2 tsp caster sugar, optional

 - 2 medium eggs

-- 165ml can coconut milk, made up to 300ml (1/2pint) with semi skimmed milk
+- 165ml can coconut milk, made up to 300ml (½ pint) with semi-skimmed milk

 - 300ml (½ pint) semi-skimmed or full-fat milk

-- 1-2 teaspoons sunflower oil, for cooking
+- 1-2 tsp sunflower oil, for cooking

 - Lime wedges, sugar and toasted shredded coconut to serve, optional

-- Add eggs and about a third of the coconut milk and milk.
+- First make the batter: sift the dry ingredients into a mixing bowl.
+Make a well in the centre.
+Add eggs, about a third of the coconut milk and milk.
 Beat together to make a thick, creamy batter with bubbles that rise to the surface.
 Stir in the rest of the coconut milk and milk.

-- To cook pancakes: Use a 16-18cm (6-7in) frying pan, preferably non-stick.
+- To cook pancakes, use a 16-18cm (6-7in) frying pan, preferably non-stick.
 Heat the pan and brush a little oil over the base.
 Pour in a thin stream of batter, coating the base evenly, but not too thickly.
 Cook over a low to medium heat until the edges are just tinged brown and pulling away from the pan sides.

-Top tip for making Coconut pancakes
+Top tips for making coconut pancakes